 2. Brewing the Tea

-While your pearls are cooking, you can start brewing your tea.
-The type of tea you use depends on your personal preferences, but black tea is traditionally used for classic boba milk tea.
+While your pearls are bubbling away, you can start on the tea.
+What kind of tea you go with depends on what you’re into, but black tea’s what they use for traditional boba milk tea.

-2. Add 2 tablespoons of black tea leaves or a tea bag and let it steep for 5-7 minutes, depending on how strong you like your tea.
+- Drop in 2 tablespoons of black tea leaves, or if you’re keeping it simple, just use a tea bag.
+Let it sit there steeping for anywhere from 5-7 minutes.
+How long really depends on how strong you want your tea.

 3. Mixing the Milk Tea

-1. In a large glass or pitcher, mix the brewed tea with 1 cup of milk.
+Grab yourself a big glass or a pitcher and combine your cooled tea with 1 cup of milk.

 4. Assembling Your Boba (or Bobba) Drink

-1. Start by adding a few spoonfuls of sweetened tapioca pearls (boba) to the bottom of a tall glass.
+- Take a few spoonfuls of those sweetened tapioca pearls and drop them in the bottom of a tall glass.

-2. Next, pour your prepared milk tea mixture over the pearls.
+- Pour your milk tea mixture right over the pearls.

 Tips and Tricks for Perfect Boba (or Bobba) Every Time